We bring together women who are interested in building a better community.

 Officers & Committee Heads

-2022-2023 Officers and Directors and Committees
+2024-2025 Officers and Directors and Committees

-President – Judi Cunningham
+Immediate Past President – Judi Cunningham

-Parliamentarian – Ann Dinsmoor
+Parliamentarian – Judi Cunningham

 Publicity – Linda Remigio